kroman0/products/qtheme.template/trunk/qthemetemplate/README.txt

     ...

-Now look into profiles/default directory
+In profiles/default directory added (if not yet exist) cssregistry.xml profile, and register new foo.js javascript resource.

     >>> ls('profiles/default')
     cssregistry.xml